 Scenario #2: You would like to increase your exposure at the Terry College of Business.

 The Terry College of Business’ Employer of the Day program gives companies a chance to establish connections with students of all majors and class standings.
-Companies can reserve the Casey Commons on a Tuesday, Wednesday, or Thursday from 9:00-12:30 to meet with students.
+Companies can reserve the Casey Commons on a Tuesday, Wednesday, or Thursday from 9:00am-12:30pm to meet with students.
 Companies normally provide door prizes and/or free food.
+Employer Information Sessions may be scheduled on Tuesday, Wednesday, or Thursday from 5:30-6:30pm.
+Students register for this event to hear details about the company and its opportunities and time for networking.
 To set up a date for your company, contact Kim Smith.

 Scenario #3: You would like to interview students for internships and full-time employment.